swedenconnect/credentials-support/README.md

 When using a HSM there is a possibility that the connection with the device is lost.
 The result is that the instantiated credential stops working.
 Therefore the **credentials-support** library offers ways to test and reload credentials.
 The credential types that support testing and reloading implements the [ReloadablePkiCredential](https://github.com/swedenconnect/credentials-support/blob/main/credentials-support/src/main/java/se/swedenconnect/security/credential/ReloadablePkiCredential.java) interface.

 An application that makes use of credentials that may fail, and may need to be reloaded, needs to set up a monitor that periodically tests that all monitored credentials are functional, and if not, tries to reload them.
-See section [6](#monitoring), [Monitoring](#monitoring), below.
+See [Section 6, Monitoring](#monitoring) below.

 For credentials implementing the [ReloadablePkiCredential](https://github.com/swedenconnect/credentials-support/blob/main/credentials-support/src/main/java/se/swedenconnect/security/credential/ReloadablePkiCredential.java), the [DefaultCredentialTestFunction](https://github.com/swedenconnect/credentials-support/blob/main/credentials-support/src/main/java/se/swedenconnect/security/credential/monitoring/DefaultCredentialTestFunction.java) will be installed by default.

 <a name="credential-metadata"></a>
 ### 3.4.
 Credential Metadata

 Additional metadata may be associated with a credential.
-This is mainly useful when transforming to other formats, see section [3.2](#transformation-to-other-formats) above.
+This is mainly useful when transforming to other formats, see [Section 3.2](#transformation-to-other-formats), or when storing credentials in a [PkiCredentialCollection](https://github.com/swedenconnect/credentials-support/blob/main/credentials-support/src/main/java/se/swedenconnect/security/credential/PkiCredentialCollection.java), see [Section 5.2](#pki-credential-collection).

 The [PkiCredential.Metadata](https://github.com/swedenconnect/credentials-support/blob/main/credentials-support/src/main/java/se/swedenconnect/security/credential/PkiCredential.java) interface is basically a map where metadata is stored.

+The following metadata properties are pre-defined:

+- `key-id` - Property name for the key identifier metadata property.

+- `issued-at` - Property name for the instant when the credential was issued.

+- `expires-at` - Property name for the instant when the credential expires.
+Note that this may be different from the instant holding the `active-to` property.

+- `active-to` - Property that may be set to the instant at which the credential no longer should be regarded as active.

+- `active-from` - Property that may be set to the instant from when the credential should be regarded as active.

+- `usage` - Property name for the usage property.
+This property holds a string that may be `signing`, `encryption`, `metadata-signing` or any other application specific usage.

+- `key-use` - \[Nimbus specific\] - Property name for the key use metadata property.
+Maps to JWK's `use` property.
+Prefer to use the generic `usage` setting.

+- `key-ops` - \[Nimbus specific\] - Property name for the key operations metadata property.
+Maps to JWK's `ops` property.
+Should hold a set of [KeyOperation](https://javadoc.io/doc/com.nimbusds/nimbus-jose-jwt/latest/com/nimbusds/jose/jwk/KeyOperation.html) objects or a comma-separated list of strings.

+- `jose-alg`- \[Nimbus specific\] - Property name for the JOSE algorithm metadata property.
+Maps to JWK's `alg` property.
+Should hold a [Algorithm](https://javadoc.io/doc/com.nimbusds/nimbus-jose-jwt/latest/com/nimbusds/jose/Algorithm.html) or its string representation.

+- `entity-id` - \[OpenSAML specific\] - Property name for assigning a SAML entity ID to the credential metadata.

+- `encryption-methods` - \[OpenSAML specific\] - Property name for holding `md:EncryptionMethod` data.
+See [EncryptionMethodMetadata](https://github.com/swedenconnect/credentials-support/blob/main/opensaml/src/main/java/se/swedenconnect/security/credential/opensaml/EncryptionMethodMetadata.java).

 The [AbstractPkiCredential](https://github.com/swedenconnect/credentials-support/blob/main/credentials-support/src/main/java/se/swedenconnect/security/credential/AbstractPkiCredential.java) class will pre-populate the `issued-at` and `expires-at` based on the validity of a credential's entity certificate.